 By Jimmy Graham

-Nothing is more frustrating than preparing to decorate for Christmas, only to discover that the lights won't work.
-While Christmas tree lights come in many shapes and colors, there are some basic guidelines to follow on how to fix Christmas lights that aren’t working.
+It’s annoying when you’re preparing to decorate for Christmas only to discover that the lights won't work.
+While Christmas tree lights come in many shapes and colors, there are some basic guidelines to follow on how to fix Christmas lights.

 How to Troubleshoot Christmas Lights

-Whether it’s a bad bulb, blown fuse or a problem with the wiring, here are some ways to troubleshoot and fix Christmas lights.
+When troubleshooting Christmas tree lights, whether it’s a bad bulb, blown fuse or a problem with the wiring, here are several ways to locate the problem.

 Good to Know

-These procedures are for incandescent Christmas lights.
-Incandescent string lights differ from LED lights, as they are warm to the touch.
+These procedures are for incandescent Christmas lights; however, depending on your lights, they might work for certain light-emitting diode (LED) lights as well.
+Incandescent string lights differ from LED lights as they’re warm to the touch.
 LED Lights remain cool when placing your hand on them.
+We have general tips on how to repair Christmas tree lights below but always follow the light manufacturer’s instructions.

 Locate the Bad Bulb

-Next, plug your string lights in and locate the bad bulb.
-Mark the bad bulb with painters tape or a clip
+Start by plugging in your string lights and locating the bad bulb.
+Mark the bad bulb with painters tape or a binder clip.

 Remove the Bulb